mne-tools/mne-cpp/doc/gh-pages/pages/development/qtwasmtutorial.md

 ## Building MNE-CPP against QtWasm

- * Navigate to mne-cpp/mne-cpp.pri and add the wasm flag.
-This will build mne-cpp statically and configure only wasm supported MNE-CPP code.
+ * MNE-CPP needs to be build statically.
+This is automatically done if the `wasm` flag is set.
+Navigate to mne-cpp/mne-cpp.pri and add the wasm flag.
+This will build MNE-CPP statically and configure only wasm supported MNE-CPP code.

    ```
    MNECPP_CONFIG += wasm